China Box Office: ‘Wandering Earth’ Reaches $557 Million in Second Week

 Han Han’s “Pegasus” was similarly unchanged in third place.
 It earned $23.6 million, for a cumulative of $219 million.

 “Boonie Bears: Blast Into the Past” held on to fourth place, earning $9.5 million.
-That advances it to $94.7 million, and puts its $100 million reported target in reach.
+That takes it to $94.7 million, and puts its $100 million reported target in reach.

-The week’s only significant new release New Classics Media’s “Fall In Love at First Kiss” opened in fifth position.
-Including its earnings from the Thursday – Valentine’s Day – business, the film earned $19.2 million in four days.
+The week’s only significant new release, New Classics Media’s “Fall in Love at First Kiss,” opened in fifth position.
+Including its earnings from Thursday – Valentine’s Day – the film earned $19.2 million in four days.